bingomanatee/looking-glass-engine/ADVANCED_README.md

 more control over what is executed when, feel free to add extra stages to your stream to ensure hooks perform in the order you want.

-### isStopped : boolean

-indicates whether the event has completed; in which case any next/error calls would themselves throw errors.

 ## Events

 Events are wrappers for a value, stored in the valueSubject property (a BehaviorSubject)